peregrinebalas/nosuchcolor/RESUME.md

 715.456.5184 | <peregrinereedbalas@gmail.com>  | [LinkedIn](https://www.linkedin.com/in/peregrine-balas/)

 ## Professional Summary
 As a software engineer I've been able to combine my interests in betterment and creativity.
-I enjoy building out ideas to become tangible and sharable experiences, whether that's .
+I enjoy the process involved in building out ideas to become tangible and sharable experiences, from technical to creative to social problem-solving.
 From early interests in expressive ideation and design, I've found continuity in software development towards improving the experiences of those around me.

 ## Skills
-- Ruby
-- Rails
+- Engineering: Service-Oriented Architectures,
+- Architecture: Ruby, Rails, JavaScript, React, Elixir, Phoenix, Golang, SQL, AWS
-- SQL
+- Leadership:

 - System debugging
-- Elixir
-- Phoenix
-- React
-- Javascript
-- Golang
-- AWS
 - Troubleshooting and resolution
 - Design optimization
 - Software testing and implementation